 I mentioned the importance of male to female guppy ratio and how males should never outnumber female fish.

-But having the right number of fishes overall is also crucial.
+But having the right number of fish overall is also crucial.
 If there are too many fish in the tank, oxygen levels in the water will become depleted.

 But the lack of oxygen isn’t the only consequence of aquarium overstocking.
 Waste production will also increase causing spikes in ammonia levels, which can lead to death.